kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use the UpdateAuthorizer operation to modify the authorization settings.
 Promote the changes to the production stage by calling the CreateDeployment operation.
 * Use the ImportApiKeys operation to import the premium users’ keys, then apply the UpdateUsagePlan operation to set the new tier access.
 * Instruct users to send their API key in a custom header.
 In the integration request, adjust the mapping template to extract and evaluate this header to distinguish between free-tier and premium subscribers.
-Incorrect

 In Amazon API Gateway, API keys by themselves do not grant access to execute an API.
 They need to be associated with a usage plan, and that usage plan then determines which API stages and methods the API key can access.

 If the API key is not associated with a usage plan, it will not have permission to access any of the resources, which will result in a “403 Forbidden” error.
 In the given scenario, existing users can access the service, but new premium subscribers cannot.
 This indicates that while the API keys were created for new users, they might not have been associated with the appropriate usage plan.
 Hence, after generating an API key, it must be added to a usage plan by calling the CreateUsagePlanKey method.
-Hence, the correct answer is: Associate the API keys for the premium users with the intended usage plan using the CreateUsagePlanKey operation.
+* Hence, the correct answer is: Associate the API keys for the premium users with the intended usage plan using the CreateUsagePlanKey operation.
 The option that says: Use the ImportApiKeys operation to import the premium users’ keys, then apply the UpdateUsagePlan operation to set the new tier access is incorrect.
 The importApiKeys API is primarily used for bulk importing API keys, not for associating them with a usage plan.
 Although the updateUsagePlan API modifies properties of a usage plan; it doesn’t handle direct association of API keys.
 The option that says: Use the UpdateAuthorizer operation to modify the authorization settings.
 Promote the changes to the production stage by calling the CreateDeployment operation is incorrect.
 The updateAuthorizer operation is only used to modify the settings of an existing custom authorizer, which handles custom authorization logic for APIs.
 In the scenario, the issue is not related to custom authorization but rather to the association of API keys with a usage plan.
 The option that says: Instruct users to send their API key in a custom header.
 In the integration request, adjust the mapping template to extract and evaluate this header to distinguish between free-tier and premium subscribers is incorrect.
 Changing the way users provide their API key adds unnecessary complexity and won’t solve the issue at hand.
 The problem isn’t with how the API key is being sent but with the API key not having appropriate permissions because it’s not associated with a usage plan.